 16. Children’s Museum Denver at Marsico Campus

 For those traveling with little ones, the Children’s Museum of Denver at Marsico Campus is not to be missed.
-This is one of the best children’s museums in the country and both you and your kids will love it.
+This is one of the country’s best children’s museums, and you and your kids will love it.

 It’s in a nearly 47,000-square-foot building on nine acres, and every inch of the place is jam-packed with fun, hands-on things to do.

-There are massive indoor and outdoor climbing structures, imaginative play spaces with themes like firefighting, veterinary care, cooking, camping, woodlands, and water, plus a bubble room, a few science rooms, and an art studio.
+There are massive indoor and outdoor climbing structures and imaginative play spaces with themes like firefighting, veterinary care, cooking, camping, woodlands, water, a bubble room, a few science rooms, and an art studio.

-There’s so much to see and do here that it would be easy to spend an entire day at the children’s museum, so plan accordingly.
+There’s so much to see and do here that spending an entire day at the children’s museum would be easy, so plan accordingly.